 - I used a sharp cheddar and grated it myself.
 You could try something else like a spicy Tex-Mex cheese blend or Colby-Jack cheese if you're feeling adventurous.

 - You can skip the microwave cheese softening step if you take the cream cheese out of the fridge and let it soften for an hour+.

 - This dip isn't crazy spicy or anything, but you can definitely adjust the hot sauce quantity to your tastes.
 I used Frank's Original Hot Sauce (be aware that some of their products are way spicier than that one).

 - If you don't want a thick layer of cheese on top, you can mix it all (or half of it) into the dip prior to baking it.

 - I haven't tested it, but canned shredded chicken will work (other versions of this recipe use it).

-- I used my cute little 8" Lodge cast iron skillet for this recipe.
-You could also use a fairly shallow 1-qt. baking dish.
+- My 1-quart baking dish is pictured in the photos.
+I also sometime use my cute little 8" Lodge cast iron skillet for this recipe.

 Easy Buffalo Chicken Dip